TBD54566975/ssi-service/doc/howto/credential.md

 }'
 ```

-Upon success we'll see a response such as:
+Upon success we see a response such as:

 ```json
 {